Music of Israel: Contemporary Palestinian and Arab music

-Until the early 1990s, little original music was produced by this community.
-The focus was primarily on renowned artists from the broader Arab world, such as Umm Kulthum, Fairuz, and Farid al-Atrash.
-Locally composed music began to gain traction among the Palestinian population in Israel during the 1980s.
-Prior to that, music performed at weddings and other gatherings typically consisted of repertoire originating from Egypt, Lebanon, and Syria.

 By the early 21st century, a number of prominent local musicians had emerged.
 These included internationally recognized oud and violin virtuoso Taiseer Elias, singer Amal Murkus, and the brothers Samir and Wissam Joubran.
-Several Israeli Arab and Palestinian artists have also achieved international success: Elias and Murkus frequently perform in Europe and North America, and oud player Darwish Darwish—one of Elias's students—won first prize at an all-Arab oud competition held in Egypt in 2003.
+Several Israeli Arab and Palestinian artists have also achieved international success: Elias and Murkus frequently perform in Europe and North America, and oud player Darwish Darwish (one of Elias's students) won first prize at an all-Arab oud competition held in Egypt in 2003.

-The experience of living as an Arab minority in Israel has influenced the musical output of Israeli Arab and Palestinian musicians.
-Their work often reflects themes such as identity, conflict, memory, and aspirations for peace.
+The experience of living as a minority in Israel has influenced the musical output of Palestinian musicians there.
+Their work often focuses on themes such as identity, conflict, memory, and aspirations for peace.
 For example, Kamilya Jubran's song "Ghareeba," based on a poem by Khalil Gibran, conveys a sense of isolation and longing experienced by a Palestinian woman.